-Galop exists to make life safe, just and fair for LGBT people.
+Galop is the LGBT+ anti-violence charity, making life safe, just and fair for LGBT+ people.

 What Galop Does